 It is recommended to backwash the system first to see if this adjusts the pressure back to normal operational level, then clean the filter according to manufacturer directions.
 If you have additional questions regarding filter maintenance please consult your local pool or spa professional.

 A salt-water chlorinator is designed to maintain residual chlorine by dosing small amounts of chlorine into the water when the filtrating system is on.
-The chlorinator may struggle to keep up during times of heavy use or if there are inadequate amounts of cyanuric acid/stabilizer in the water.
-An At times of heavy use, the cell needs cleaning, heated pool water, or inadequate amounts of cyanuric acid/stabilizer acid levels the chlorinator may struggle to maintain those residual levels.
-The extra dose of chlorine can help the helps the chlorinator during those conditions.
+The chlorinator may struggle to keep up and maintain those residual levels during times of heavy use, the cell needs cleaning, heated pool water, or inadequate amounts of cyanuric acid/stabilizer acid levels.
+The extra dose of chlorine can help the chlorinator during those conditions.